willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 (Svirca, 2019; TutorialsPoint, 2022)

 To make this project more manageable, instead of creating one titanic project, I split it up into three separate parts:
+- Testing

+  Testing is the part of the project that is responsible for ensuring the code stays bug/error-free.
+It is vital to write bug-free code at the start of a project.
+There will more than likely be problems when implementing the search and evaluation functions.
+It will be an automated test routine which will run every time the project is run to ensure everything is working as expected.
 - Engine

   Responsible for the 'brains' of the solution.
 The engine project section will make up the model/controller part of the solution and the main bulk of code.
+I refer to it as both the model and controller here as it will be responsible for keeping the data on the GUI accurate when the engine makes a move and vice versa for when the player makes a move from the GUI.
 It will be responsible for handling all the data involved in the solution, such as moves, pieces, 50 ply count, e.t.c.
 It will implement most of the things discussed in the project analysis section.
 It will be home to the Search & Evaluate functions which are responsible for finding all moves and then filtering them down to the 'best move' in a given chess position (See appendix B & C for roughly how this will work)
-- Testing

-  Testing is the part of the project that is responsible for ensuring the code stays bug/error-free.
-It is vital to write bug-free code at the start of a project.
-There will more than likely be problems when implementing the search and evaluation functions.
-It will be an automated test routine which will run every time the project is run to ensure everything is working as expected.
 - GUI

   This project section is self-explanatory, the 'View' section of the MVC architecture spoken about above.
 It is essentially just the project's graphical user interface.
 It gives the user control over the solution and allows them to interact with the engine quickly.